osu-cdme/alsam-xml.js/README.md

-# oasis-xml.js
+# alsam-xml.js

-Provides an interface for saving and loading files corresponding to the
+Provides an interface for saving and loading files corresponding to the ALSAM XML Schema, a description of which can be found [here]()

 Performs two distinct functionalities: